jacques/imogo-public-api-docs/source/includes/_forex.md

 send.currency | string (3) | Currency code for currency sending from
 send.amount | integer | Amount in cents to quote on receive.currency | string (3) | Currency code for currency being sent to
-receive.amount | integer | Amount in cents to receive if quote acepted
+receive.amount | integer | Amount in cents to receive if quote accepted

 ## Accept Quote (to send money)